-We just had my son’s 6th birthday party!
+We just had my son’s 6th Science Birthday party.
+It was a blast!

 I have so much to show you that I will split it up into parts.
 I hope you enjoy Part 1… it’s all about the decor.

-Don’t even bother going to the party stores to find decorations because there are none.
-I designed some cute invitations that fold over and are held together by “Open With Caution” stickers.
+While planning this party, there were no science decorations at stores, so I designed some cute party invitations that fold over and are held together by “Open With Caution” stickers.

 - Science Party Invites (This says Dr. Birthday Boy)